 PUBLICLY SAYING THE WORDS, “I’M GIFTED”

 I started InterGifted in 2015, after years of working as a coach and mentor for gifted people.
-Shortly after I started IG, I was interviewed by Barbara at ExpatClic about my life’s journey as an expat (I’m from the US, and have lived in Italy and Switzerland for most of the last decade), and of course, about the InterGifted project: why I started it and what it means to need “gifted” support.
+Shortly after, I was interviewed by Barbara at ExpatClic about my life’s journey as an expat (I’m from the US, and have lived in Italy and Switzerland for most of the last decade), and about the InterGifted project: why I started it and what it means to need “gifted” support.

 I left the US when I was 27 because I felt stifled by conventional life expectations, and because of a deep need to explore, discover and understand the world.
 It was a challenge, because I got a lot of push-back from people who expected me to stay, what felt to me, “small”.
 But I had to get distance and find an authentic way of living my life, even if it was unconventional.
 Typical to a gifted person, I couldn’t stay happy in the routine that others around me seemed satisfied with.
-Along the way, I discovered giftedness and then learned everything I could about it.
-Eventually, I repackaged my background as a psychologist and life coach into coaching for gifted people.
+Along the way, I (re)discovered giftedness and then learned everything I could about it.
+Eventually, I reorganized my work as a a psychologist and coach to focus solely on supporting gifted people.

 WHY I STARTED INTERGIFTED & HOW IT’S GROWN

-Eventually, I added on the gifted coaching element to InterGifted – a team of hand-picked coaches around the world who are gifted themselves and who specialize in supporting gifted people to better understand their gifted mind, enjoy it, and make good use of it in their lives.
+Once the community was in place, I added on the gifted coaching & mentoring element to InterGifted – a team of hand-picked coaches around the world who are gifted themselves and who specialize in supporting gifted people to better understand their gifted mind, enjoy it, and make good use of it in their lives.
 As we have grown and evolved, we have also added giftedness assessments, gifted-specific workshops and courses, training for helping professionals who support gifted people in their work, partner projects, and other community projects, such as our community ebooks and other creative events.
-This year (2018), we’ve prioritized raising public awareness about giftedness in adulthood, and the specific needs of gifted adults.
+This year (2019), we’ve prioritized raising public awareness about the climate emergency, and the gifted person’s needs for support and opportunities for contribution in these challenging times.

-To date (this article is updated in July 2018), we’ve connected and guided thousands of gifted people around the world and are continuing to grow in positive and joyful ways.
+To date (this article is updated in July 2019), we’ve connected and guided thousands of gifted people around the world and are continuing to grow in constructive and nourishing ways.
 Read what some of our members say about the meaningful peer support they’ve gotten from being a part of InterGifted’s community and peer groups, and about how gifted assessments, gifted coaching and mentoring and workshops and courses have impacted their lives.
 And learn more about the structure, mission, vision and values of InterGifted as an organization.

 We thank all of our collaborators, contributors, volunteers, and community members for keeping our gifted social experiment alive and evolving.